WSJV: Affiliation switch to Fox

+Prior to WSJV's launch as South Bend's first Fox affiliate, Fox programming was viewed in the market via WFLD in Chicago, as well as the cable-only Foxnet network.
 To coincide with the affiliation switch, WSJV relaunched and shuffled its news offerings.
 It moved its late news into prime time and saw growing ratings.
-However, the two-hour morning show, Wake Up, failed to attract viewers: originally aired from 6–8 a.m., it moved to 7–9 a.m. in July 1996 to compete against the network morning shows, though it later moved back.
+However, the two-hour morning show, Wake Up, failed to attract viewers: originally aired from 6 to 8 a.m., it moved to 7–9 a.m. in July 1996 to compete against the network morning shows, though it later moved back.
 This trend continued into the early 2000s; in one Nielsen survey in 2001, WSJV's morning newscast drew a fraction of the offerings of its competitor, while 12 percent of households watching TV at the time tuned to WSJV's late newscast.
 This was ascribed to the fewer news resources at channel 28's command as well as its location in Elkhart.
 In 2003, the morning newscast was extended to air for three hours, and an early evening newscast at 5:30 p.m. was introduced; this was the only newscast aired year-round at that time slot in the market, because program schedules changed in the market during daylight saving time.

 WSJV began broadcasting a digital signal in October 2002; having been assigned channel 58 by the FCC, its launch forced WBND-LP to move to channel 57.
 The station shut down its analog signal on February 17, 2009, the original digital television transition date for full-power stations, joining WNDU-TV and WSBT-TV in doing so.
 The station's digital signal relocated from its pre-transition UHF channel 58, which was among the high band UHF channels (52–69) that were removed from broadcasting use as a result of the transition, to channel 28 for post-transition operations.